 Retired President, Aircraft Group for Moog, Inc.

-Warren C. Johnson brings noteworthy aerospace experience from his 33-year career at Moog Inc., a worldwide manufacturer of precision control components and systems.
+Warren C. Johnson was appointed a Director of the Company in 2016.
+He brings noteworthy aerospace experience from his 33-year career at Moog Inc., a worldwide manufacturer of precision control components and systems.
 He began his career as a Development Engineer and held various positions of increasing responsibility, leading Moog's efforts to streamline aerospace product development cycle time and lean activities.
 Mr. Johnson holds Bachelor of Science and Master of Science degrees in Mechanical Engineering from The Ohio State University.
 He completed a Sloan Fellows M.B.A. at the Massachusetts Institute of Technology.

 Chairman and CEO of Cimpress